Available with Advanced license.

 - Choose either of the Pre-processing options to Calculate Statistics or Build Pyramids on your data before your create your workspace.

 - Creating an ortho mapping workspace from aerial imagery needs elevation data.
-By default, the wizard provides an elevation service with a 90 meter resolution.
+The DEM parameter wizard provides an elevation service with a 90 meter resolution by default.
+You can use a different DEM service or file by navigating to it.
 Choose your Elevation Source.

 - Click Finish to create the workspace.